Broadcasting Career Path Overview

 From the very beginning, it is best to outline your goals and research how to get there.
 Most broadcasters worked their way up the corporate ladder with a strong portfolio and lots of experience they could demonstrate effectively.
 Be prepared to work in a number of jobs within the industry before you get a chance to do what you really want.
 Knowing how things work will help you in the end.
 It is very rare that someone in the broadcasting industry has gone straight from school to being in front of the camera but it does happen.
 The key is having the best presentation you can.

 Do I need a degree?

-Ready to learn more about The Ohio Illinois Center for Broadcasting and how our program can put you on the fast track to landing your first job in the broadcasting industry?
-Connect with us today!
+Ready to learn more about our Centers for Broadcasting and how our program can put you on the fast track to landing your first job in the broadcasting industry?